CHAPTER 16

 Who was judged more unjustly than Yeshua?
 In addition to attempts on his life when he was not yet old enough to have done either good or evil, surface “facts” seemed to litigate against him, but only until people checked the real facts; then they began to rave rather than rail about this unique man and his awe-inspiring mission.
 Is it any wonder Moshe spoke of him, saying, “Whoever does not listen to this prophet like me will have YHWH to answer to for it”?
 (Deut.
 18:18) Yet his final judges could not fathom the possibility that there was an objective truth by which to judge.

-Those who carried on his message met the same kind of opposition: death threats from their own countrymen, unjust imprisonment, actual martyrdom, and riots by Gentiles with a stake in paganism that came very close to having the same result.
-The politicians also got involved, because this movement allowing amnesty for descendants of traitors to the covenant (and outsiders with no history to join YHWH’s family just because they found His offer of becoming fully human again too compelling to pass up) was becoming too big to ignore.
+Those who carried on his message met the same kind of opposition: death threats from their own countrymen , unjust imprisonment, actual martyrdom (as he had said, "those who kill you will think they are offering service to YHWH", Yochn.
+16:2), and riots by Gentiles with a stake in paganism that came very close to having the same result.
+The politicians also got involved, because this movement allowing amnesty for descendants of traitors to the covenant and outsiders with no history to join YHWH’s family (just because they found His offer of becoming fully human again too compelling to pass up) was becoming too big to ignore.
 They had to try to suppress the knowledge that YHWH had declared His choice again by raising Yeshua from the dead.
 (Compare Numbers 17:20 with Acts 2:36.)

 This revolt-without-cause all went back to Lucifer (Heylel in Hebrew), who did not want to give up the grip he had over this world when his bluff was now called.
 He did not yet lose his hold on its institutions, but now there were defectors left and right, and he had to stop this leakage from his “swamp”.
-So he executed all he could catch, but there was no longer any hiding the truth for those who really sought it out, even when he tried to destroy the evidence.
+So he executed all he could catch, but there was no longer any hiding the truth for those who really sought it out, even when he tried to destroy the evidence, as his rebellion continues to do.

 Now we are entering the final stage of this ages-old conflict; the biggest pretender to the throne, the False Messiah, will probably be on the scene soon.
 (Beware: the counterfeit will precede the real.)
 This counterfeit will not be obvious to all because of other ways haSatan has subverted the truth—again pulling it under his own institutions to water down its significance which in its pure form is so caustic to his cause.
 But the book of Revelation shows what the ultimate outcome will be when YHWH once more “destroys those who destroy the earth” that He created good (Rev. 11:18) and restores its uncorrupted original form—with no more usurpers.

-Revolution that will indeed be (coming all the way back around to the beginning)--radical in the true sense (getting to the root of the matter).
+That revolution (coming all the way back around to the beginning) will indeed be radical in the true sense (getting to the root of the matter).
 Don't accept cheap substitutes that really can't change human nature.
 This one can--and does.

 There's Holy